 IUCN Anguillid Eels Specialist Group

 Formed in 2012, the IUCN Anguillid Specialist Group has worked with ZSL to prioritise the conservation of Anguilled eels.
-Its original focus was on addressing the serious lack of information on freshwater eels, and a workshop (the first of its kind) was held in 2013 to carry out IUCN Red List Assessments for 13 eel species.
+The group focuses on improving knowledge of freshwater eels and pushing for stronger global protection of these species.
+It hosted the first ever workshop to carry out IUCN Red List Assessments of freshwater eels in 2013.
 This was a vital first step in bringing conservation attention to the most threatened eel species, and was instrumental in the European eel being listed on Appendix II of the Convention on Migratory Species, as well as on Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), meaning that trade in the species is closely controlled.
-More recently, the group has been engaging directly in Japan to improve communication between different eel stakeholders and catalyse long-term commitments to conservation of the Japanese eel.
+The group also engages directly in key countries for freshwater eels, such as Japan, where it works to improve communication between different eel stakeholders and catalyse long-term commitments to conservation of the Japanese eel.